Black Myth: Wukong: Impact

 Black Myth: Wukong is widely regarded as the first AAA game from the Chinese video game industry.
-Nikkei Asia reported that it is seen as a new standard bearer for games from the Chinese industry, a sector dominated by mobile games but gradually shifting toward console games, and could inspire Chinese developers to pursue ambitious projects that draw international audiences.
-Following the game's success, industry professionals in China have noted increased confidence in domestic studios.
-For instance, Li Shen, former CTO of Tencent Games China and Epic Games China, observed that although Chinese developers have always been interested in single-player games, publishers became more willing to invest after Black Myth: Wukong sold millions of units globally.
+Nikkei Asia reported that it is seen as a new standard bearer for games from the Chinese industry and could inspire Chinese developers to pursue ambitious projects that draw international audiences.
+Following the game's success, industry professionals in China observed increased confidence in domestic studios.
+For instance, Li Shen, former CTO of Tencent Games China and Epic Games China, noted that although Chinese developers have always been interested in single-player games, publishers became more willing to invest after Black Myth: Wukong sold millions of units globally.
 According to The Diplomat, the game's success reflects a broader trend of the Chinese industry, following its Japanese and Korean counterparts, to harness organic popularity to stimulate the global appeal of creative and cultural exports.
-The South China Morning Post reported that analysts expect the success of the game to positively impact the Chinese industry, as government agencies may become more inclined to encourage domestic studios to pursue AAA projects.
+The South China Morning Post reported that the success of the game is expected by analysts to positively impact the Chinese industry, as government agencies may become more inclined to encourage domestic studios to pursue AAA projects.
 For example, as Reuters noted, the Chinese state media's highly positive response to the game signals a recognition of the industry's potential value in terms of culture and export.
+Tatsuo Eguchi, President of Sony Interactive Entertainment (SIE) Shanghai, said the Chinese industry before and after Black Myth: Wukong were like two different worlds.